xp-party/isempty-category/README.md

 isempty-category
 ================

-simple example of category with tests (completed task)
+simple example of category with tests